 Doreen Bradshaw has been the Executive Director of the Health Alliance of Northern California since 2004 and has over 30 years of rural health, health care, public health and community-based experience.
 During her time with HANC, Ms. Bradshaw has provided leadership to support community health centers and their partners in nine rural and frontier Northern California counties to improve health outcomes using a system of care.
-Highlights include strategic planning and collaboration regarding system transformation, integrated care, value-based payment, workforce, and quality improvement to support capacity building for federally qualified health centers.
-Additionally, she has provided strategic planning and led many community wide initiatives to advance care integration, workforce, health equity and health information exchange in the HANC service area.
-She currently serves on the California Primary Care Association Board of Directors, Partnership Healthplan of California’s Strategic Planning Committee, Department of Health Care Services Stakeholders Advisory Committee, Regional Associations of California, and the North State Together Advisory Board and the Community Economic Resiliency Fund Steering Committee.
+Highlights include strategic planning and collaboration regarding system transformation, integrated care, value-based payment, health equity, public health emergencies, health information exchange, workforce and quality improvement.
+She currently serves on the California Primary Care Association Board of Directors, Partnership Healthplan of California’s Strategic Planning Committee, Department of Health Care Services Stakeholders Advisory Committee, Regional Associations of California, the North State Together Advisory Board and the Community Economic Resiliency Fund Steering Committee.
 In her free time, she loves to travel, experience the outdoors, and make memories with family and friends.

 Melanie Ridley is a Quality Improvement expert focused on patient-centered health system redesign, standardized processes, and data-driven decisions to improve outcomes for patients and organizations.
 Melanie has more than 20 years experience facilitating strategy and program development for nonprofit health centers and healthcare organizations.
 Ms. Ridley joined the team in 2012 and leads the quality improvement work for HANC and NCCN, facilitates the QI Peer Network, and provides coaching support for transformation and improvement projects.